Leading Gasket Manufacturers

 Gasket installation is pretty easy.
 Let’s go over the steps.

-3. Optional: Apply a thin layer of adhesive to your mating surface.
-For this, we recommend pressure sensitive adhesive
+3. Optional: Apply a thin coat of adhesive onto your mating surface.
+We suggest using pressure-sensitive adhesive for this purpose.

-4. Place the gasket on top of the mating surface
+4. Set the gasket gently atop the mating surface.

-6. Connect the gasket to the other mating surface
+6. Attach the gasket securely to the opposite mating surface.

-7. If you’ve used it, let the adhesive sit and dry.
-If not, you may tighten your gasket with a wrench for uniform compression
+7. If you’ve applied it, allow the adhesive time to sit and dry.
+If not, use a wrench to evenly tighten your gasket for consistent compression.

 To make sure you’re taking the right steps for your particular application, make sure to consult with your manufacturer before installation.